Ben has a life-long interest in language and is particularly interested in the expressions, phrases, and idioms that contribute to it.

 One of the first lessons a cat teaches you.

-A proverb expresses a truth based on common sense or experience.— Wikipedia
+A proverb expresses a truth based on common sense or experience.

 Cat Proverbs Continued

-16. A person who manages to understand a cat is qualified to understand most anything else.
+16. A person who manages to understand a cat is qualified to understand almost anything else.

 17. Those who dislike cats will be carried to the cemetery in the rain.

-A Dutch saying which confirms what all cats want you to believe.
+This Dutch saying confirms what all cats want you to believe.

 19. Cats leave paw prints on our hearts.